Frequently Asked Questions

 See the Events page for Fun Match and ACT tests.
-We hope to hold a couple of these each year going forward.
-If none are listed, we are still in the planning process.
+We hope to hold one or two each year, but if none are listed, we are still in the planning process.

-Do you only do American Kennel Club agility events?
+Do you only host American Kennel Club agility events?

 Yes, for now only AKC trials.

 Our members help support our club and help to ensure that we can hold 4 trials per year.
-Members get access to the Salty Dogz Agility Club Yahoo Forum.
+Members get access to the Salty Dogz Agility Club Forum.
 In addition to online discussions, the members section has information posted in the files section (board meeting minutes, etc.).
-Members receive notifications on the Yahoo forum.
-Members can also join the Facebook group page, which is for members only.
+Members receive notifications on the forum.
 Members are also invited to join in on reduced rate practice sessions where beginners, intermediate and advanced courses are set up and members can help one another learn handling techniques.

 My dog isn't registered with the AKC.
 Can my dog compete in your events?